 OV-Chipkaart for Tourists: Amsterdam Public Transport Card Explained (2026)

-The single most-asked Amsterdam transport question is some version of: "Do I need an OV-chipkaart?"
-The 2026 answer is much simpler than it used to be.
-With the rollout of OVpay contactless tapping in 2023, most tourists no longer need an OV-chipkaart at all — your contactless bank card or phone now works directly on every tram, bus, metro and train in the country.
-This guide explains what the OV-chipkaart still does, when you should buy one, when OVpay is better, what tickets exist for tourists, and how the upcoming OV-Pas changes things again.
+The single most-asked Amsterdam transport question is some version of: “Do I need an OV-chipkaart?”
+The 2026 answer is far simpler than it used to be.
+Since the nationwide rollout of OVpay contactless tapping, most visitors no longer need an OV-chipkaart at all, because your contactless bank card or phone now works directly on every tram, bus, metro and train in the country.
+This guide explains what the OV-chipkaart still does, when it is worth buying one, when OVpay is the smarter choice, which tourist tickets are actually good value, and how the new OV-Pas changes the picture again.

 Amsterdam tram 2 with passengers